dotlang/language/README.md

 As a 10,000 foot view of the language, code is written in files (called modules) organized in directories (called packages).
 There are functions and types.
 Each function gets one or more input (each of it's own type) and gives an output.
 Types include primitive data types, struct, union, enum and a general type alias.
 Concurrency, templates (generics), lambda expression and exception handling are supported.

-In summary, Electron is C language + Garabage collector + templates + first-order functions + advanced unions + module system + inheritance and polymorphism + simple and powerful standard library + immutability + built-in data validation + exception handling + lambda expressions + closure + powerful built-in data types (hash, string,...) + limited operator overloading + built-in concurrency + built-in memoization + sane defaults - ambiguity in type declaration - pointers - macros - header files.
+In summary, Electron is C language + Garabage collector + templates (generic programming) + first-order functions + advanced unions + module system + inheritance and polymorphism + simple and powerful standard library + immutability + built-in data validation + exception handling + lambda expressions + closure + powerful built-in data types (hash, string,...) + built-in concurrency + built-in memoization + sane defaults - ambiguity in type declaration - pointers - macros - header files.

 ### Core principles